Crisis Management Foundations Training

 Today, organisations’ top managers can also individually face serious liabilities and career consequences for poor management or unjustified decisions during a crisis.

-This training aims to develop a consistent level of knowledge, skills and preparedness among your organisation’s designated crisis and incident managers.
+Our Crisis Management Foundations Training aims to develop a consistent level of knowledge, skills and preparedness among your organisation’s designated crisis and incident managers.

 It empowers participants to: